jsm28/matholymp-py/docs/online-registration.rst

   details of the individual settings; note that some of these settings will need updating for each year's event).

+* :file:`extensions/email-template-new-user` (a template for emails
+  sent automatically to country contacts with details of their accounts for registering participants, if a contact email address is specified when registering a country; Python formats such as ``%(username)s`` in this template are substituted with the relevant details of the country and the automatically created account).

 * :file:`html/page.html` (you may wish to make this file match the overall page style used for the static site, although this is not required; at least, the stylesheet and shortcut icon URLs will need